My friend Sara has run a small online business out of her living room for twelve years. It’s her whole life. She takes it very very personally.

-Last week, one of her clients sent her a 10-page-long scathing email, chopping her down, calling her a scam artist and other vicious personal insults, saying she was going to sue her for everything she’s worth as retribution for her mis-handled account.
+Last week, one of her clients sent her a 10-page-long scathing email, chopping her down, calling her a scam artist and other vicious personal insults, saying she was going to sue Sara for everything she’s worth as retribution for her mis-handled account.

 Devastated, Sara turned off her computer and cried.
 She shut off the phones and closed up shop for the day.
 She spent the whole weekend in bed wondering if she should just give up.
-Thinking maybe every insult in this client’s letter was true, and she’s actually no good at what she does, even after 12 years.
+Thinking maybe every insult in this client’s letter was true, and she’s actually no good at what she does, even after twelve years.

 The client cheerfully took her call and said, “Oh don’t worry about it!
 I wasn’t actually that upset.
 I was just in a bad mood, and didn’t think anyone would read my email anyway.”

 My friend Valerie was doing online dating.